 (Click on photos to open/view each video/album)

-In the afternoon, NSS guests, students and faculty had the opportunity to attend one of four lectures presented by War College faculty:
+In the afternoon, NSS guests, students and faculty had the opportunity to attend one of five lectures presented by War College faculty:

 NSS guests spent the remainder of the afternoon in seminar group discussion.
-The last event of the day was the Commandant's Reception, where students, faculty and NSS guests enjoyed a social mixer and had the opportunity to network with their seminar colleagues and guests.
+The final event of the day was the Commandant's Reception, where students, faculty and NSS guests enjoyed a social mixer and had the opportunity to network with their seminar colleagues and guests.

-Thursday morning began with seminar discussions of the Gettysburg Staff Ride; a review of the week's learning points, followed by the week's final distinguished speaker - Professor Jeffry Frieden.
-Professor Frieden is the Stanfield Professor of Government at Harvard University specializing in the politics of international monetary and financial relations.
-His presentation - Globalization: past, present and future, provided an overview of the economic instrument of national power.
+Thursday morning began with seminar discussions of the Gettysburg Staff Ride; a review of the week's learning points, followed by the week's final distinguished speaker - the Honorable James Clapper.
+Mr. Clapper, who served as the fourth U.S. Director of National Intelligence (DNI), provided his perspective on the informational instrument of national power.
 The Commandant then closed the week with his concluding remarks, thanking the NSS participants for the part each played in making the event a noteworthy success.

-The 2017 NSS was an engaging and thought-provoking week.
+The 2019 NSS was an engaging and thought-provoking week.
 NSS guests provided positive feedback, highlighting the opportunity they received in their seminar groups to discuss and debate issues, and to understand the perspective of rising military and government leaders.
 Keys to this year's NSS success were the diversity of the NSS guests and excellent distinguished speakers.